ikim025/ucr-cs100/textbook/cheatsheets/git-cheatsheet.md

 $ git merge [branch]
 ```
 To merge branches, you will checkout to the branch that you want to add the modifications to.
-For example, now that we are done with the `test` branch, I want to merge it with the `master` branch, so we have to run `git checkout master` and then run `git merge test`.
+For example, now that we are done with the `test` branch, we want to merge it with the `master` branch, so we have to run `git checkout master` and then run `git merge test`.
-This will merge what is in the `test` branch with the `master` branch,
+This will merge what is in the `test` branch with the `master` branch, but this command can create a conflict problem.
-but this command can create a conflict problem.
 The conflict will happen if we change the same file in different branches.
 For example, we made changes in the file `main.cpp` in the `test` branch.
 Then, we went back to the `master branch` and made more changes there, in the same `main.cpp` file.
 When you try to merge the branches, you will get an error message.